configcat/swift-sdk/README.md

 Contributions are welcome.
 For more info please read the [Contribution Guideline](CONTRIBUTING.md).

 ## About ConfigCat
+ConfigCat is a feature flag and configuration management service that lets you separate releases from deployments.
+You can turn your features ON/OFF using <a href="https://app.configcat.com" target="_blank">ConfigCat Dashboard</a> even after they are deployed.
+ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.

+ConfigCat is a <a href="https://configcat.com" target="_blank">hosted feature flag service</a>.
+Manage feature toggles across frontend, backend, mobile, desktop apps. <a href="https://configcat.com" target="_blank">Alternative to LaunchDarkly</a>.
+Management app + feature flag SDKs.

 - [Official ConfigCat SDKs for other platforms](https://github.com/configcat)
 - [Documentation](https://configcat.com/docs)
 - [Blog](https://configcat.com/blog)